menu

 Overview

 Lafayette is a tiny village located in the state of Ohio.
 With a population of 400 people and just one neighborhood, Lafayette is the 705th largest community in Ohio.
-Lafayette has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Lafayette has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Occupations and Workforce